Stashh/self-custody/README.md

 As Satoshi mentions above, Bitcoin is to be sent directly, without having to trust a financial institution.
 Bitcoin’s value proposition as a censorship-resistant (decentralized network) and finite (scarce) bearer (no counterparty risk) asset is only valuable if you self-custody.

-If you are __leaving coins on an exchange__, or can’t withdraw your Bitcoin because you __have exposure to it via an ETF, or some derivative thereof, you are trusting that person or organization to not be rehypothecating__ funds (giving out more IOU’s than they have in reserves). __By taking ownership__ of your Bitcoin, using the Bitcoin network, __you are verifying that you own and control those funds.__
+If you are __leaving coins on an exchange__, or can’t withdraw your Bitcoin because you __have exposure to it via an ETF, or some derivative thereof, you are trusting that person or organization to not be rehypothecating__ funds (giving out more IOU’s than they have in reserves). __By taking ownership__ of your Bitcoin and using the Bitcoin network, __you are verifying that you own and control those funds.__

 Now that we have emphasized the importance of self custody, the next question is usually ‘what is the best setup?’